The Original #GrowthHackers: How PayPal Achieved 7-10% Daily Growth In The Early 2000s

 Referrals worked great for PayPal, but that doesn’t mean your business will flourish if you give away money the way they did.

 PayPal was taking hefty risks because it was trying to dominate a ‘winner-takes-all’ market, and there were people willing to finance such risks because of the potential returns.
+There are plenty of ways to accelerate the growth of your business without throwing cash at the market.

 An effective referral program has to have incentives that are not only substantial but relevant.
 Specifically, you want to incentivize the customer behavior that makes sense for your business.